alishobeiri/Swift-VSCode-Pack/README.md

-# swiftdevelopment README

 ## Setup Instructions

-To get started with SweetPad, please add the following configurations to your Visual Studio Code settings.
+To get started developing Swift in VSCode, we need to configure [SweetPad](https://marketplace.visualstudio.com/items?itemName=sweetpad.sweetpad), [Trigger tasks on Save](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave), [SourceKit-LSP](https://marketplace.visualstudio.com/items?itemName=pvasek.sourcekit-lsp--dev-unofficial) and [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb).

+You can either install the extension pack and follow along with the walkthrough setup (Cmd + Shift + P) > (Help: Welcome) or follow along by using the following instructions:

-### Add to `settings.json`
+### 1. Add the following to `settings.json`

 ```json
 {